sys-bio/libOmexMeta/README.md

 Things that could (and maybe should) change in future versions
 --------------------------------------------------------------
-- Redland package could be reintegrated with the rest of libsemsim code.
+- Redland package could be reintegrated with the rest of libomexmeta code.
   The original plan was to write a full C++ wrapper around the three redland libraries.
   Due to difficulties, this didn't really materialize so it might make more sense to pull that code back into the semsim folder.